LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 After cloning the simulation repository and building the Docker image, you can start the container.

-Navigate into the Docker folder and adjust these lines in run.sh
+Navigate into the Docker folder in the and adjust these lines in run.sh:

 ```bash
 local_gz_ws="/home/Lennart/blueboat_ardupilot_SITL/gz_ws"